dregimbal/UserScripts/README.md

 Next, modify the integer array to an array of objects with id/name attributes.
 I recommend you use regular expressions or find/replace to get this done quickly.

 Finally, set the GreaseMonkey/TamperMonkey/ViolentMonkey variable `steamPackages` to your object array by uncommenting the `GM_setValue` line at the start of the script and inserting your array.

+## Return After Twitch Raid

+Adds buttons to the [Twitch](https://www.twitch.tv/) sidebar that enable you to automatically return to the stream you were watching after a raid.

+You can configure the time before returning in the Config section at the top of the script.

+The location button shows the return page, and clicking it will set the current URL to be the new destination.

+The return button will allow you to toggle on and off the redirection function.
+You are able to stay with the raid party by toggling the redirection off before the redirect occurs.

+The timer shows you the how long until the next raid check.
+Clicking the timer will reset the timer.